sourcehut-mirrors/meka/meka-core/README.md

-# meka-searcher-macros
+# meka-core

-Proc macros for Meka searcher instantiation
+Core implementation crate for use by Meka - not intended for direct use

 ## License